OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:60

-Jesus said to him, “Let the dead bury their own dead, but you go and proclaim the kingdom of God.”
+Jesus said to him, “Let the dead bury their own dead, but you go and announce the kingdom of God.”

 ## Luke 9:61